chuckthepiranha/davidkastner.github.io/_pages/protocols.md

   - /protocols.html
 ---

-<em>These are protocols that I have rewritten for routine techniques important to various projects.
+<em>These are protocols that I have written for routine techniques important to various projects.
 Feel free to use any of them and don't hesitate to reach out if you have any suggestions.</em>

 <h2><a href="/files/Protocols/IHC/IHC_v1.1.pdf" target="_blank">Immunohistochemistry (IHC)</a></h2>
 <a href="/files/Protocols/IHC/IHC_v1.1.pdf" target="_blank">